sunnyvalechha/Kubernetes-Commands/README.md

 * Another thing that service offers is **Expose the pod to external world**.

-*

 The Short name of service is "svc"

 * Whenever a service is created an endpoint is automatically created by the same name.

-      kubectl get endpoints

       kubectl describe service/<service-name>

 * Types of Services:-

   1. ClusterIP: This is the default service, If we do not mention any type in manifest file so ClusterIP automatically selected.
-We cannot use the IP outside the cluster when used as ClusterIP.
+We cannot use the IP outside the cluster when used as ClusterIP basically it is accessible within the cluster.
+Dependent applications can interact with other applications internally using the ClusterIP service.

-  2. NodePort:

-  3. Load Balancer:
+  2. NodePort: NodePort services are accessible outside the cluster.
+It creates a mapping of pods to its hosting node/machine on a static port.
+For example, you have a node with IP address 10.0.0.20 and a Redis pod running under it.
+NodePort will expose 10.0.0.20:30038, assuming the port exposed is 30038, which you can then access outside the Kubernetes cluster.

+  3. Load Balancer: This service type creates load balancers in various Cloud providers like AWS, GCP, Azure, etc., to expose our application to the Internet.
+The Cloud provider will provide a mechanism for routing the traffic to the services.
+The most common example usage of this type is for a website or a web app.

   **Draining a Kubernetes node**